NaheemahBello/sorting_algorithms/README.md

 * Tested on Ubuntu 20.04 LTS

 ## Files
-All of the following programs are written in C:
+AAll of the following programs are written in C:

 | Filename | Description |
 | -------- | ----------- |